Diane McWhorter: Career

 She has been a Holtzbrinck Fellow at the American Academy in Berlin, Germany, a Guggenheim Fellow, a resident scholar at the Rockefeller Foundation Bellagio Center, and a Fellow at the Radcliffe Institute for Advanced Study and at the W. E. B. Du Bois Institute at Harvard University.
-In 2015 she was one of the recipients in the first year of the National Endowment for the Humanities' Public Scholar program to underwrite the production of general-readership non-fiction books by scholars.
+In 2015 she was one of the recipients in the first year of the National Endowment for the Humanities' Public Scholar program to underwrite the production of general-readership nonfiction books by scholars.
 She is a member of the Society of American Historians.
 She is working on Moon over Alabama, a study of Wernher von Braun and the US space program in Alabama.

 Personal life

 She married Richard Dean Rosen in 1987; they have two children.